julianxhokaxhiu/FFNx/docs/how_to_install.md

 #### [2013 Steam Release](https://store.steampowered.com/app/39140/FINAL_FANTASY_VII/)

 0. Install the game using the Steam Client
-1. Make sure you run at least your game once ( until the new game screen )
+1. Make sure you run at least your game once (You must at least see the "New Game" screen)
-2. Open the installation directory of the game ( see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682) )
+2. Open the installation directory of the game (see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682))
 3. Download the latest `FFNx-Steam` release here: https://github.com/julianxhokaxhiu/FFNx/releases
-4. Extract the ZIP content next to your `ff7_*.exe` file ( for eg. for EN language `ff7_en.exe`)
+4. Extract the ZIP content next to your `ff7_*.exe` file (e.g. for EN language `ff7_en.exe`)
 5. Replace all files when asked.
 6. Enjoy!